juliantoyeo/42snow_crash/level01/Ressources/README.md

 apt update && apt-get install john
 ```

-Next to copy the "passwd" that we copied from snow_crash VM into our docker ubuntu
+Next to copy the `passwd` that we copied from snow_crash VM into our docker ubuntu

 First we need to get the `CONTAINER ID` from docker with this command
 ```console